-Capital expenditures and equipment shall be purchased as early as possible during the Grant Period so that CTE programs and students receive the full benefit of those goods and services during the Grant Period.
-Capital expenditures, equipment and other goods and services purchased during the Grant Period must be in use during that same Grant Period.
+- purchase capital outlay/equipment as early as possible during the Grant Period so that CTE programs and students receive the full benefit of those goods and services during the Grant Period. - initiate, approve, and have capital equipment (Schedule C) and noncapital equipment (Schedule F) purchases ready for submission to the supplier no later than April 30, 2014.

-CTE programs and students shall have preemptive priority in the use of capital expenditures, equipment, and other inventoried items purchased with Perkins Grant funds, and any other use of these items shall be incidental to the primary use and may not add to the cost, wear and tear, or operation of the equipment or inventoried item purchased with Perkins Grant funds.
+- have a control system in place to ensure adequate safeguards against loss, damage or theft of equipment (CFR 215.34). - have policies and procedures for purchasing, inventorying, and labeling capital equipment (Schedule C) and noncapital equipment (Schedule F). - label all equipment with a unique number within the institution's inventory system.
+The number should be etched or permanently affixed to the item. - hold title to capital items (furniture and/or equipment for the Grant Period. - ensure that CTE programs and students have preemptive priority in the use of capital outlay/equipment, and other inventoried items purchased with Perkins Grant funds.
+Any other use of these items shall be incidental to the primary use and may not add to the cost, wear and tear, or operation of the equipment or inventoried item purchased with Perkins Grant funds.